We have updated our Corona (Covid-19) protocols for cleaning and disinfection services

 PPE must be chosen in such a way as to guarantee maximum protection with minimum discomfort to the user, and to this end, it is critical to choose the size, design or size that will suit the user.

 The following is a description of the PPE that may be necessary, and the features or aspects of it that may be outstanding in the work environment in question.

 The assessment of the risk of exposure will make it possible to specify the need for the most appropriate type of protection.

 FFP3 self-filtering masks or half-masks with P3 filtering will be used, which would require additional eye protection; However, the use of P3-type face masks is recommended as these masks guarantee respiratory and eye protection.

 Self-filtering masks (UNE-EN 149:2001 +A1:2009) or filters used (UNE-EN 143:2001) MUST NOT be reused and MUST be discarded.

 The half-masks (UNE-EN 140:1999) should be cleaned and disinfected after use, and the filter used should be discarded.

 Eye protection should be worn when there is a risk of eye contamination from splashes or drops.
 Recommended eye protection (UNE-EN 166:2002 for protection against liquids) may be integral glasses or face shields.

-Side protection is recommended, to avoid contact of the conjunctiva with hands or gloves.
+Side protection is recommended to avoid contact with the conjunctiva with hands or gloves.

 For hand protection, disposable gloves should be used, protecting against biological and chemical hazards and complying with UNE EN 374-5:2016.
 When cleaning and disinfecting surfaces that have been in contact with patients, slightly thicker, break-resistant gloves should be chosen.